yuehaoshi/SpringBoot-Angular/AngularProject.md

   1. Copy the style name then search in style.css
   2. copy style name an search in goole
   3. If style starts with "fa" then most likely Fontawesome
+- Kill a running process in mac (localhost:8080 for example)
+    - `sudo lsof -i :8080` and find the PID
+    - `kill -9 <PID>` replace <PID> to PID found i previous code output
 ## Phase1 Development Process
 1. Create Angular project
     - `ng new angular-electroice`, N, CSS